dflock/duncanlock.net/content/posts/personal/stop-thinking-you-can-loose-weight-by-exercising-you-cant.rst

 :meta_description:
 :thumbnail:

-The human body is almost unbelievably efficient - 900 mpg You cannot run off the food you eat - unless you're very careful what you eat.
+The human body is almost unbelievably efficient - 900 mpg.
+You cannot run off the food you eat - unless you're very careful what you eat.

 How far can you run on various foods: